 - Encourage the person to seek professional support, a good place to start is the GP, eheadspace or their local headspace centre.

-- You can find some more information on tips for a health headspace here
+- You can find some more information on tips for a healthy headspace here

 The headspace fundraising team is here to help but there are a few things we cannot do: